-While most people have both their father and mother’s names on their birth certificate, some people don’t.
+Most people have both their father’s and mother’s names on their birth certificate.
+However, some people do not.
 Your original birth certificate may have just your mother’s name on it, which can lead you to wonder why.
-While the case is often that your mother was not in a relationship with the father when the birth record was made, some birth certificates don’t include the father’s name, even in the case of a married couple.
+Perhaps your mother was not in a relationship and did not include the father’s name in the birth record.
+Even in the case of a married couple, though, some birth certificates don’t include the father’s name.

-In this article, we’ll cover reasons why your father’s name might not be on your birth certificate, what it means for you, and how you can take steps to change the birth record if desired.
+In this article, we’ll cover reasons why your father’s name might not be on your birth certificate.
+We will also discuss what it means for you, and how you can take steps to change the birth record if desired.

 Why Isn’t My Father’s Name on My Birth Certificate?

 There are three primary reasons your father’s name might not be on your birth certificate.
-He wasn’t present during the birth, your parents weren’t together at the time, or a legislation error may have omitted his name.
+He was not present during the birth or your parents weren’t together at the time.
+Another reason is that a legislation error may have omitted his name.

-Purposeful Omission – If your parents weren’t together, your mother may have chosen to leave your father’s name off your original birth certificate.
+Purposeful Omission – If your parents were not together, your mother may have chosen to leave your father’s name off your original birth certificate.
 In most cases, the hospital or vital records office will require that the father and mother sign an Acknowledgement of Paternity to put the father on the birth certificate.
-The father signs the form to agree that he accepts paternal rights and agrees that he is legally the child’s father.
-The mother signs to agree that she believes the man is the father and wants him to have full parental rights.
-This form must then be witnessed and signed by 2 uninterested parties, typically provided by the hospital.
-There are many reasons that one or the other party may not sign, which would mean that the father’s name would not be on the original birth certificate.
-If the father was not present at the time of birth and your parents never updated your birth certificate, your father’s name would not be on your copy of the birth certificate.
+The father signs the form to agree that he accepts paternal rights and is legally the child’s father.
+The mother signs to agree that the man is the father and wants him to have full parental rights.
+Two uninterested parties, typically provided by the hospital must witness and sign this form.
+There are many reasons why one or the other party may not sign.
+For example, if the father was not present at the time of birth and your parents never updated your birth certificate.
+That means the father’s name would not be on the original birth certificate.

 Legislation Error – In some cases, your parents may have signed an Acknowledgement of Paternity after the original date.
 Your copy may not have your father’s name, but the version at the vital records office may.
 In other cases, it may have been omitted completely because of a legislation error.

-U.S. birth certificates are used to prove parental rights and are one of several certified vital records essential to claiming your rights as a U.S. citizen.
-Not having your father’s name on your birth certificate will primarily affect you as a minor, but will affect your ability to claim insurance, inheritance, and death benefits.
+U.S. birth certificates are used to prove parental rights.
+They are one of several certified vital records essential to claiming your rights as a U.S. citizen.
+Not having your father’s name on your birth certificate will not affect you as a minor.
+However, it will affect your ability to claim insurance, inheritance, and death benefits.

 You will need the father’s name on the birth certificate to:

-- Prove identity – Any child under the age of 18 will need any parent listed on the birth certificate present to sign documents for acquiring a passport, attending most schools, or getting a driver’s license.
-If the father is not on the birth certificate, he doesn’t have to be there.
+- Prove identity – Any child under the age of 18 will need any parent listed on the birth certificate present to sign documents for getting a passport, attending most schools, or getting a driver’s license.
+If the father is not on the birth certificate, he does not have to be there.

 - Claim child support